Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

-In his previous role as Chief Operating Officer, Farley worked to strengthen Ford’s automotive operations, overseeing all of Ford’s global markets and automotive operations including Product Development, Purchasing, Enterprise Product Line Management, Manufacturing & Labor Affairs, Marketing, Sales & Service, and Quality & New Model Launch.
-He also oversaw Mobility Partnerships and Ford Autonomous Vehicles LLC.
+Before becoming CEO, Farley was Ford’s chief operating officer, responsible for strengthening the company’s global automotive operations, including Product Development, Purchasing, Enterprise Product Line Management, Manufacturing and Labor Affairs, Marketing, Sales and Service, and Quality and New Model Launch.
+He also oversaw mobility partnerships and Ford Autonomous Vehicles LLC.

 Farley joined Toyota in 1990 in the strategic planning department and served in several product and marketing positions in the United States and Europe.
-One of Farley’s most noted accomplishments is his responsibility for the successful launch and rollout of Toyota’s new Scion brand.
+One of Farley’s most noted accomplishments was the successful launch and rollout of Toyota’s new Scion brand.

-Born in 1962, Farley attended Georgetown University in Washington, D.C., where he earned a bachelor’s degree in economics and the University of California, Los Angeles (UCLA), where he graduated from the Anderson School of Management with a degree in management.
+Farley attended Georgetown University in Washington, D.C., where he earned a bachelor’s degree in Economics, and the University of California, Los Angeles, where he was graduated from the Anderson School of Management with a degree in management.
 He and his wife, Lia, have three children.